-Discretionary deposits: The NWSA's cash of \$7.1 million and \$21.8 million at December 31, 2017 and 2016, respectively, were deposited in qualified depositories as required by state statute.
+Discretionary deposits: The NWSA's cash of \$10.3 million and \$7.1 million at December 31, 2018 and 2017, respectively, were deposited in qualified depositories as required by state statute.
 Deposits in excess of federal depository insurance coverage are covered by the Public Deposit Protection Commission of the State of Washington (PDPC).
 The PDPC is a statutory authority under Chapter 39.58 RCW.
 Currently, all public depositories with the state fully collateralize uninsured public deposits at 50 percent.

-Investments: State of Washington statutes authorize the NWSA to invest in direct obligations of the U.S. Government, certificates of deposit, bankers' acceptances, repurchase agreements, commercial paper and certain municipal bonds.
+Investments: State of Washington statutes authorize the NWSA to invest in direct obligations of the U.S. Government, certificates of deposit, bankers' acceptances, repurchase agreements, commercial paper, supranationals and certain municipal bonds.
 These investments must be placed with or through qualified public depositories of the State of Washington.